Halaib Triangle

 The Halaib Triangle is an area of land measuring 20580 km2 located on the Northeast African coast of the Red Sea.
 The area, which takes its name from the town of Halaib, is created by the difference in the Egypt–Sudan border between the "political boundary" set in 1899 by the Anglo-Egyptian Condominium, which runs along the 22nd parallel north, and the "administrative boundary" set by the British in 1902, which gave administrative responsibility for an area of land north of the line to Sudan, which was an Anglo-Egyptian client at the time.
-With the independence of Sudan in 1956, both Egypt and the Sudan claimed sovereignty over the area.
+With the independence of Sudan in 1956, both Egypt and Sudan claimed sovereignty over the area.
 The area has been considered to be a part of the Sudan's Red Sea State, and was included in local elections until the late 1980s.
-In 1994 the Egyptian military moved to take control of the area as a part of Red Sea Governorate, and Egypt has been actively investing in it since then.
+In 1994, the Egyptian military moved to take control of the area as a part of Red Sea Governorate, and Egypt has been actively investing in it since then.
 Egypt has been recently categorical in rejecting international arbitration or even political negotiations regarding the area.

 The description of the area as a "triangle" is a rough approximation.
 The southern boundary follows latitude 22°, the northeastern consists of the Red Sea coast, and the northwestern is jagged.
 A smaller area south of latitude 22°, referred to as Bir Tawil, joins the Halaib Triangle at its westernmost point along the latitude line – neither Sudan nor Egypt claims Bir Tawil.

-The languages spoken there varies on local Beja, Arabic and English languages.
+In 2021, the population of the Halaib triangle stood at 27,000.